compbiomed-unito/acdc-nn/README.md

 # ACDC-NN

-ACDC-NN is a novel antysymmetric neural network to predict proteins free energy changes upon point variations along the aminoacid sequence.
+ACDC-NN is a novel anti-symmetric neural network to predict proteins free energy changes upon point variations along the amino acid sequence.
 The ACDC-NN model was built so that it can be used to make predictions in two different ways:

-1) when both the wild-type and variant structure are available, these are respectively used as direct and inverse  inputs  so  that  the  network  can  provide a  prediction  that,  by  construction,  is  perfectly antisymmetric ;
+1. when both the wild-type and variant structure are available, these are respectively used as direct and inverse inputs so that the network can provide a prediction that, by construction, is perfectly antisymmetric ;

-2) when only the wild-type structure is available, as usual,  the  inverse  input  is  created  starting  from the direct one by inverting the variation encoding but preserving the same structure.
+2. when only the wild-type structure is available, as usual, the inverse input/ is created starting from the direct one by inverting the variation encoding but preserving the same structure.

 For further information about the ACDC-NN architecture and properties, please see the related paper (LINK)

 ## About this repository

-Here you can find the istructions to easily install ACDC-NN on your computer using pip (see commands below).
+Here you can find the instructions to easily install ACDC-NN on your computer using pip (see commands below).
-In this version ACDC-NN was trained using all datasets available in the literature without correcting for sequence similarity.
+In this version, ACDC-NN was trained using all datasets available in the literature without correcting for sequence similarity.
 In case you want to replicate our paper results you will find a jupyter notebook inside the 'results_replication' folder.
-There ACDC-NN was trained using a 10-fold cross validation taking into account sequence similarity to avoid overfitting.
+There ACDC-NN was trained using a 10-fold cross-validation taking into account sequence similarity to avoid overfitting.

 ## Installation

+We recommend using pip:
 ```
 pip install acdc-nn
 ```